xmhd/xor-overlay/README.md

 * No support for prefix on Windows, MacOS etc.
 * glibc and musl supported.
 * Further system hardening.
-* NO UCLIBC/-NG SUPPORT - move to musl.
+* No uclibc{-ng} SUPPORT - move to musl.
 * sysvinit+OpenRC supported as a first class citizens.
 * eudev supported as a first class citizen.
+* elogind supported as a first class citizen.
 * ZFS supported as a first class citizen.
 * Sane defaults for desktop/workstation users.
 * Link-time-optimization support.